Enneagram Elements

 Introduction

 “MBTI” refers formally to the test developed by Myers and Briggs.
-I use the word informally for a theory that encompasses Jung’s initial work about cognitive functions (thinking, feeling, sensation, intuition) and attitudes (extraversion, introversion) with later additions, extensions and paraphrases (like Myers and Briggs).
+I use the word informally for a culture that contains Jung’s initial work about cognitive functions and attitudes, with later additions, extensions and paraphrases (like Myers and Briggs).

 History